Aberystwyth Arts Centre is committed to making its website accessible

 Some of our PDFs and Word documents are essential to providing our services.
-For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By January 2021, we plan to either fix these or replace them with accessible HTML pages.
+For example, we have PDFs with information on how users can access our services.
+Information in some of these PDFs have now been used to create pages in HTML.
+However, some PDFs still exist.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.